chaosmail/tfjs-onnx/README.md

 # Tensorflow.js Onnx Runner

-Run pretrained Onnx models in the browser with GPU support via the wonderful [Tensorflow.js][tfjs] library.
+Run and finetune pretrained Onnx models in the browser with GPU support via the wonderful [Tensorflow.js][tfjs] library.

 ## Usage